KdeepSidhu/HR_Attrition/README.md

 # HR_Attrition
  HR Analytics Tableau KPI Dashboard Project for Practice | Data Analytics Case Study

- In this tableau dashboard project tutorial, I’ve discussed about Human Resources data and how you can analyze that within tableau.
+ In this tableau dashboard project , I’ve discussed about Human Resources data and how you can analyze that within tableau.
 This is a relatively large dataset in terms of columns or variables and I have tried to look at some of the important variables which are responsible for the attrition and explored them with the help of the visualization.

  ![image](https://user-images.githubusercontent.com/64827508/123005274-114eaa80-d373-11eb-816d-f7c5b709fde8.png)